zelshahawy/genreq/README.md

-# GenReqs
+# GenReq

-**GenReqs** is a Python tool that automatically detects the Python packages used in your project and generates a `requirements.txt` file.
+**GenReq** is a Python tool that automatically detects the Python packages used in your project and generates a `requirements.txt` file.
 It also highlights packages installed in your virtual environment but not imported in your code, helping you keep your dependencies clean and manageable.

 ---